prod-feng/Install-Lustre2.12.8-on-CentOS-7.9-2009/README.md

  ```
  The change of "," to "/" of showing the modules' names causes this trouble here.

- There are 3 changed on 3 files need to be able to build and install the DKMS modules sucessfully:
+ There are 3 changes on 3 files needed to be able to build and install the DKMS modules sucessfully:
  ```text
  a)
  vi /usr/src/lustre-zfs-2.12.8_6_g5457c37/dkms.conf